Victoria is Australia’s fastest growing state with abundant opportunities in transport, defence and construction technologies.

 To prepare for Melbourne’s growth, the Victorian Government is making major infrastructure investments.

-New infrastructure projects for residential, non-residential and engineering construction include urban renewal at the Ballarat West Employment Zone, E-Gate and the Queen Victoria Market Precinct.
-There are also large investments across health services, such as the Latrobe Regional Hospital upgrade and the ongoing A$250 million Monash Children's Hospital redevelopment.
+New infrastructure projects for residential, non-residential and engineering construction include urban renewal at the Ballarat West Employment Zone and the Queen Victoria Market Precinct.
+There are also large investments across health services, such as the ongoing A$250 million Monash Children's Hospital redevelopment.

 The Victorian Government has also committed to several major rail projects including delivering a new, nine-kilometre, underground, high-capacity rail tunnel servicing Melbourne's south (located under the city centre with services through to The University of Melbourne and health precinct in the city's north), and removing 50 of Melbourne's level crossings over the next eight years.